Table of Contents

 Asthma, Allergy & Immunology, approximately 10 percent of Americans

 exhibit allergic sensitivity to dust mites.
-In the spring,
+The American Lung

 pollen aggravates allergies, and dustmite infestations make it